 Grilled Ginger-Soy Pork Chops

-PIN the grilled Pork Chops to try them later!
+PIN the Ginger-Soy Pork Chops to try them later!

-And it’s the pork chop marinade recipe I use here that makes these grilled pork chops so amazing!
-In the Lake Powell days I used to make the pork chops with vermouth as the tenderizing ingredient in the marinade, but every time I gave someone the recipe they didn’t have vermouth, so I’ve been using rice vinegar in this recipe for the last few years.
+And it’s the ginger-soy pork chop marinade recipe I use here that makes these grilled pork chops so amazing!
+In the Lake Powell days I used to make these with vermouth as the tenderizing ingredient in the marinade, but every time I gave someone the recipe they would tell me they didn’t have vermouth, so I’ve been using rice vinegar in this recipe for a few years now.
 And that was a perfect substitute and worked beautifully!

 - bone-in pork chops